How to Spend a Day in Woodland

 - Savory Café is a breakfast and lunch spot that serves hearty fare with a menu that rotates with the season.
 Breakfasts include classics like eggs Benedict and biscuits and gravy, while lunch offerings include salads, sandwiches and pasta.

 - House of Shah Afghan Urban Eats is a vibrant and modern eatery serving traditional Afghani dishes, such as halal kabobs, stews and various rice dishes.
-This new fast-casual eatery has gained quite a following since opening in 2017.
+The menu features recipes passed down through generations.

 - Morgan’s on Main is a popular New American eatery that celebrates the bounty of Woodland’s rich agricultural history and culinary heritage.
-This classy local hotspot has limited hours during the pandemic (and a limited menu) featuring tri-tip, burgers, and prime rib.
+The menu features tri-tip, burgers, and prime rib.

 - Las Brasas Tacos & Salsas serves some of the best tacos in town, stuffed with steak, chicken, pork, fish and shrimp — just to name a few.
 They also have burritos, quesadillas, tortas, floutas and mulitas.